scalacenter/platform/sbt-platform/docs/sbt-platform.md

     * `sbt-mima-plugin`
     * `sbt-coursier`

-Together with our CI, that provides a default cached Scala and SBT setup, the plugin aims to provide a complete developer experience with good error detection.
+Together with [our CI](ci-integration.md), the plugin aims to provide a complete developer experience with good error detection.

 As `sbt-platform` is still *work in progress*, we're open to suggestions on improving Scala Platform modules' maintainers.
-Potential next steps are:
+Our potential next steps are:

 * Adding support for Sonatype.
 * Releasing to more than one Maven/Ivy repository (Scala Platform's and your personal one).